 If any institution with a 2017 to 2018 free meals allocation does not have eligible students in the 2017 to 2018 academic year, they should contact us to return their allocation.

 Institutions may use up to 5% of their single allocation (that is, free meals and the 16 to 19 Bursary Fund) for the administrative costs associated with verifying student eligibility.

 ESFA permits institutions to carry unspent funds over to the next academic year.

 Institutions must ensure that any unspent funds they carry forward continue to be used to support students.
 Funds that are carried forward cannot be added to general institution funds.

 Institutions given a single overall allocation for the 2016 to 2017 academic year that included funding for both free meals and discretionary bursary can carry forward funds from both schemes.
 The funding can be used for either free meals or discretionary bursary payments in the new academic year 2017 to 2018.

 Institutions must fully utilise any unspent funds for either discretionary bursary or free meals before using their new academic year allocation.

-EFA reminds institutions that discretionary bursary and/or free meals funding cannot be carried forward for more than one year.
-Institutions should contact EFA to arrange to return any unspent funds they hold from any year prior to 2016 to 2017.
+We remind institutions that discretionary bursary and/or free meals funding cannot be carried forward for more than one year.
+Institutions should contact us to arrange to return any unspent funds they hold from any year prior to 2016 to 2017.